CoderRCAman/movie-finder/README.md

+# How to setup and run

+Open the folder in any choice of your editor
+Open Terminal run the followings commands

+To install:
+## npm install
+To run:
+## npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.